git-cloner/llama-lora-fine-tuning/README.md

 ## 2. Fine-tuning method

-• Use lora method to train only part of the parameters
+• Use lora method to train only part of the parameters <br>
-• The basic model adopts half-precision llama-7b-hf
+• The basic model adopts half-precision llama-7b-hf <br>
-• Use load_in_8bit to load the basic model
+• Use load_in_8bit to load the basic model <br>
-• Use peft technology for fine-tuning
+• Use peft technology for fine-tuning <br>
-• Use bitsandbytes to accelerate
+• Use bitsandbytes to accelerate <br>
-Then we based on FastChat, this article modifies the lora training code, uses the shareGPT corpus, and fine-tunes on a 16G card, occupying about 13G of GPU memory.
+Then we based on FastChat, this article modifies the lora training code, uses the shareGPT corpus, and fine-tunes on a 16G card, occupying about 13G of GPU memory. <br>
-• Operating system: centos or ubuntu
+• Operating system: centos or ubuntu <br>
-• NVIDA P100 or T4: 16G GPU memory or above
+• NVIDA P100 or T4: 16G GPU memory or above <br>
 • CUDA, conda

 ## 3.Fine-tuning process